-Full disclosure: I test-rode a Disc Trucker on temporary loan from Surly’s UK distributor for the purposes of this review.
-It was returned to them after the test-riding period was over.
-I’m not affiliated with Surly or their distributor in any way.
+Full disclosure: For this review I test-rode a Disc Trucker on loan from Surly’s UK distributor Ison.
+It was returned after the test-riding period was over.
+I’m not affiliated with either company.

-The Surly Disc Trucker is a mid-range disc-brake-equipped steel touring bike from American bicycle manufacturer Surly, with a great deal of built-in customisation potential, a wide range of adventure touring applications, and enough versatility to be adapted for secondary uses.
+The Disc Trucker is a mid-range, disc brake-equipped steel touring bike from American bicycle manufacturer Surly, with a great deal of built-in customisation potential, a wide range of adventure touring applications, and enough versatility to be adapted for secondary uses.

-Finally, I’ll make buying and customisation recommendations based on my own extensive touring and expedition cycling experience.
+Finally, I’ll make buying and customisation recommendations based on my own extensive touring, bikepacking and expedition cycling experience.

-If there was ever a contender for the prize of ‘Most Well-Travelled Touring Bike’, the Surly Long Haul Trucker (the V-brake version of this bike) would be it.
+If there was ever a contender for the prize of ‘Most Well-Travelled Touring Bike Of All Time’, the Surly Long Haul Trucker (the V-brake version of this bike) would be it.

 I’ve also noticed, however, that they are ridden almost exclusively by American and Canadian bicycle travellers.
 They’re ubiquitous for domestic touring in these countries, as I noticed when travelling down the U.S. West Coast in 2012.
 It was on that trip that I first had the chance to try out a fully-loaded Long Haul Trucker, and I understood immediately what has made it one of the most popular adventure touring bikes Stateside.